daresaydigital/tech-work-sample/README.md

 - Allow user to save a favorite movie for offline access
 - Allow user to read movie reviews

-## Assets

-You can find some icon assets at [https://github.com/erikflowers/weather-icons](https://github.com/erikflowers/weather-icons) that you can use if you please.
-You are more than welcome to use other assets that you feel are better fitted for your solution.
-We do not expect you to be a designer, but since application development on Daresay most often includes visual interfaces we do expect you to to be well aware of your platforms design guidelines and conventions.

 ## Expectations

 We expect you to